 I had also wanted to go for a swim, one of the best bits about staying over in a luxury hotel but there isn’t one one sadly so we shifted our attentions to breakfast.

 Downstairs, the glittering interior of Sea Containers was calling out to us.
 That bar is a thing of beauty and I think we’d be propping it up had it not been for the night before, but then luckily I remembered that Bloody Mary’s are an acceptable breakfast food so bingo, the bar shall be used!

 Coffee is much needed for the morning after and it’s a good’ un, albeit slightly slow to arrive in front of us.
 That’s a bit of a theme throughout actually, service just isn’t quite as polished as I would have expected.
-That’s not to say there’s anything wrong that I can put a finger on, but we have a sense of not being quite on the mark and it doesn’t really encourage us to linger on with coffees and so we found it a bit more functional as a breakfast rather than a indulgence after the night before.
+That’s not to say there’s anything particularly wrong, but there’s a sense of not being quite on the mark and we have to ask for coffee a couple of times, remind servers of our request for water and it doesn’t really encourage us to linger on with our drinks and perhaps another bite from the buffet and so we found it a bit more functional as a breakfast rather than a indulgence after the night before.

 Sea Containers won’t be making my London breakfast list, I think that what we should have done is simply stayed in and enjoyed those comfy beds a bit longer!